-The role and the organization of this the Scientific and Users Committee are the following.
+The role and the organization of this the Scientific and Users Committee are the following:

-The Committee have a general guidance role in the PHIDIAS project.
+- The Committee have a general guidance role in the PHIDIAS project.
 This includes providing guidance and opinion on project technical challenges, solutions and choices, including the project technical architecture.
-Furthermore, due to its experts' composition, the SUC may enable connections to world-wide groups and organizations.

-The Committee President, nominated among its peers, oversees the meeting occurrences and elaborates meeting agendas.
-He chairs meetings and discussions.
-François Bodin (SUC coordinator - see below) has been elected president of the project's SUC on 28 July 2020.

-The Committee Coordinator (François Bodin), as the main support of the President, is in charge of the good management of the SUC: he implements meeting logistics and writes minutes, interacts with project participants and collects project data and relevant information to disseminate recommendations.
+Furthermore, due to its experts' composition, the SUC may enable connections to world-wide groups and organizations. - The Committee President, nominated among its peers, oversees the meeting occurrences and elaborates meeting agendas.
+He chairs meetings and discussions. - The Committee Coordinator, as the main support of the President, is in charge of the good management of the SUC: she/he implements meeting logistics and writes minutes, interacts with project participants and collects project data and relevant information to disseminate recommendations.